 Seminars are free to Whiskey Fest guests.
 Seating is on a first come, first served basis.
 Whiskey 101 however does require a ticket (which can be reserved for free above) due to limited seating.

 Whiskey 101 (Whiskey 101 ticket required, free)

 Learn everything you need to know to become a pro, including the differences between whiskey, bourbon and Scotch as well as tips and facts about whiskey and how to drink it.

 Presented by Master of Whisky Dr. Tom Turner of Diageo | Arkansas Room

 Sample moonshine and learn the unique methods, styles and mythology that surround this distinct product.

 Presented by Paul Tomaszewski of MB Roland Distillery | Arkansas Room

 It's all in the Yeast

-Importance of yeast strains in fermentation and its influence on the taste of the final product.
+Discover the importance of yeast strains in fermentation and taste the influence on the final product.

 Presented by Dan Gardner of Four Roses Bourbon | Texas Room